syre-data/docs/source/concepts.rst

 + ``--search``, ``-s``: JSON object used to match Containers to apply the function to.

 .. warning::
 	Ensure that your JSON is properly quoted.
-You will likely have to place single quotes around the JSON string, and double quaotes around property keys and strings within the object.
+You will likely have to place single quotes around the JSON string, and double quotes around property keys and strings within the object.
 E.g. ``'{ "string_property": "test string", "boolean_property": true, "number_property": 42 }'``

 .. warning::
 	On Windows machines you can not have spaces within quoted text.
 This results in an ``unrecognized arguments`` error.
 Thus, the command should read ``'{"string_property":"test string","boolean_property":true,"number_property":42}'``